Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

 landscape size or numbers of focal nodes will increase computation time.
 We anticipate future improvements will increase the program's speed.
-Note that due to the matrix algebra involved with solving many pairs of focal nodes, Circuitscape will run much faster when focal points, rather than focal regions, are used.
+Note that due to the matrix algebra involved with solving many pairs of focal nodes, Circuitscape will run much faster when focal points (each focal node falls within only one grid cell), rather than focal regions (at least one focal node occupies multiple grid cells), are used.

 ##Important note: memory limitations

-Insufficient RAM is the main cause of program errors.
+Insufficient RAM is the most common cause of program errors.
 32-bit systems will be particularly limited because no more than 2GB of memory can be addressed by any one process, limiting solvable landscapes to approximately 2-6 million cells, depending on the properties of the grid.
 Larger grids can